deliveroo/deliveroo.engineering/alerting.md

 ## What is a notification?

 Notification is a message that does not require immediate attention.
 It reflects a system state and serves as a heads-up – gives you a chance to prevent an alert.
-Messages are not sent to duty engineers but rather than that just pushed to #notification channel.
+Messages are not sent to duty engineers but are just pushed to #notification channel.

 Example: Disk space on a web worker is < 5 GB.